Young Vic: Young Vic Theatre

 The auditorium, with a thrust stage, has an approximate capacity of 420, although the configuration and capacity can vary depending on the design of each production.

-The Theatre undertook a significant rebuilding and renewal project in the 2000s, designed by architects Haworth Tompkins, boosting its visibility on The Cut.
+The theatre undertook a significant rebuilding and renewal project in the 2000s, designed by architects Haworth Tompkins, boosting its visibility on The Cut.
 In addition to the Young Vic's main house, there are now two smaller theatre spaces.
 The Maria, named after theatre designer Maria Björnson, is the larger of the two with a capacity of 150.
-The Clare, named after a former artistic director of the Young Vic and Sheffield Crucible, Clare Venables, seats 70.
+The Clare, named after Clare Venables, a former artistic director of the Young Vic and Sheffield Crucible, seats 70.
 Like the main house, both smaller theatres have flexible seating configurations which can be arranged to suit the production design.
 In the two smaller auditoria, seating is usually unreserved, with the actors performing in close proximity to the audience.

 The Young Vic performs both new writing and classic plays, the latter often in innovative productions.
 Despite its small size, like the Almeida Theatre, the Young Vic has attracted well-known actors since its creation.
-These have included Ian Charleson, who made his memorable professional debut with the Young Vic 1972–74, and who played Jimmy Porter in Look Back in Anger and Hamlet in the first revival of Stoppard's Rosencrantz and Guildenstern Are Dead in 1973, and Vanessa Redgrave, Helen Mirren, Judi Dench, Timothy Dalton, Robert Lindsay, Willard White, John Malkovich, Michael Sheen and Arthur Lowe.
+These have included Ian Charleson, who made his professional debut with the Young Vic 1972–74, and who played Jimmy Porter in Look Back in Anger and Hamlet in the first revival of Tom Stoppard's Rosencrantz and Guildenstern Are Dead in 1973, as well as Vanessa Redgrave, Helen Mirren, Judi Dench, Timothy Dalton, Robert Lindsay, Willard White, John Malkovich, Michael Sheen and Arthur Lowe.

 The rock band The Who held free, weekly concerts at the Young Vic in early 1971, in order to rehearse what would become their album, Who's Next.
 One of these shows was released on the Deluxe edition of this album.

-A memorial at the theatre's south-east corner commemorates the 54 people killed in 1941 while sheltering in the cellars of the former building during the Blitz.
+A memorial at the theatre's south-east corner commemorates the fifty-four people killed in 1941 while sheltering in the cellars of the former building during the Blitz of World War II.